zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-save-changes.md

 Using the `ChangeTracker` to detect and persist changes automatically is great!
 However, it leads very fast to some problems when multiple entities need to be saved.

 `SaveChanges` method makes a database round-trip for every change.
-So if you need to insert 10000 entities, then 10000 database round-trips will be performed which is INSANELY slow.
+So, if you need to insert 10000 entities, then 10000 database round-trips will be performed which is INSANELY slow.

 `BulkSaveChanges` works exactly like `SaveChanges` but reduces the number of database round-trips required to help significantly improve the performance.

 ### Why BulkSaveChanges(false) is faster than BulkSaveChanges?
-The `BulkSaveChanges` methods use a lot of method coming from `Entity Framework`.
+The `BulkSaveChanges` method uses a lot of methods coming from `Entity Framework`.
 When passing `false` in parameter, some logic such as identity propagation use custom logic that has been optimized.
 Learn more about [EF Extensions - Improve BulkSaveChanges](https://entityframework-extensions.net/improve-bulk-savechanges)

 ## Learn more